k2view-academy/K2View-Academy/articles/19_Broadway/17_tutorial_and_flow_examples.md

 More remarks can be added by selecting **Remark** from either the [Stage context menu](18_broadway_flow_window.md#stage-context-menu) or the [Actor's context menu](18_broadway_flow_window.md#actor-context-menu).

-The Tutorial explains that a flow can be run by clicking **Run Flow** in the **Main menu** to run the entire flow and display the results and can be debugged by adding break points and using **Debug Step** to move between the stages.
+The Tutorial explains that a flow can be run by clicking **Run Flow** in the **Main menu** to run the entire flow and display the results and can be debugged by adding break points and using **Debug Step** to move between the Stages.

 [Click for more information about the Run and Debug flow](25_broadway_flow_window_run_and_debug_flow.md).